Pacific community commemorates one year after Dawn Raids apology

 After the official welcome, Minister of Pacific Peoples Aupito William Sio acknowledged the significance of last year's event and what the ifoga meant to Pasifika.

-"It was a request for forgiveness …f forgiveness from those who died in pain.
+"It was a request for forgiveness…forgiveness from those who died in pain.

 "Racism hurts.
 Discrimination is mana destroyed."